randyridgley/gsr-cdk-lambda/README.md

 ![GSR](./images/arch_overview_gsr.png)

 # Getting Started
 This code assumes knowledge of Java, Maven, and the [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html).
 These tools are required to be installed on the developer machine before running.
-This project also used [`Projen`](https://github.com/projen/projen) to geenrate the CDK infrastructure project in the `infra` directory.
+This project also used [`Projen`](https://github.com/projen/projen) to geenrate the CDK infrastructure project in the `infrastructure` directory.

 This project was tested with Open JDK version 17 and Maven 3.8.3 and AWS CDK 1.130.0 and other versions may or may not work.

 ## Compiling the JAR
 The  producer and consumer will be created in the jar and the Click.avsc Avro file will be created into a Java POJO for use in the project.
-The command below with also move the shaded jar into the `infra/scripts` directory for use with deploying with CDK.
+The command below with also move the shaded jar into the `infrastructure/scripts` directory for use with deploying with CDK.

 ```bash
 mvn package